dowen752/wordleBot/README.md

 # wordleBot
-simple attempt at a bot that can play a homemade version of New York Time's Wordle. currently at: 90.0% accuracy.
+simple attempt at a bot that can play New York Time's Wordle game. currently at: 90.0% accuracy.